 These 5 resources will set you up for success in your classroom.

-Media Literacy Advertising Analysis: Critical Thinking Lessons, you and your students will have tons of scaffolded opportunities to learn how to read and decode Public Service Announcements.
+In this Media Literacy Advertising Analysis Unit, you and your students will have tons of scaffolded opportunities to learn how to read and decode Public Service Announcements.
 This multi-lesson unit discusses, with student handouts and classroom anchor charts, the three elements of PIE (persuade, inform, entertain) and how these pertain to PSAs and commercials.
-Multiple links to Youtube videos and different opportunities to engage your students.
-This unit summarize their learning with student created PSAs, putting the knowledge of the codes and messages of PSAs to work.
+Multiple links to YouTube videos and different opportunities to engage your students.
+This unit summarizes their learning with student-created PSAs, putting the knowledge of the codes and messages of PSAs to work.
+Find this resource on Shopify CAD or Teachers Pay Teachers USD.

-Media Literacy Consumer Awareness: Outlet vs Retail Activity, you can teach students how to be smart shoppers and critically review the advertising techniques, codes, and languages used in retail stores, versus their outlet sister stores.
-It will help students make a judgement on the messages provided by these retailers and the benefits and costs associated with both forms of shopping.
+In this Media Literacy Consumer Awareness: Outlet vs Retail Activity, you can teach students how to be smart shoppers and critically review the advertising techniques, codes, and languages used in retail stores, versus their outlet sister stores.
+It will help students make a judgment on the messages provided by these retailers and the benefits and costs associated with both forms of shopping.
+Find this resource on Shopify CAD or Teachers Pay Teachers USD.

-Media Literacy Consumer Awareness: Gender Pricing Assignment, students will become more aware of the gendering that happens at the shopping mall.
-Students will learn how products designed for male and female products affect the pricing and advertising through hands on investigation and a bit of mathematical comparisons.
+In this Media Literacy Consumer Awareness: Gender Price Differences Assignment, students will become more aware of the gendering that happens at the shopping mall.
+Students will learn how products designed for male and female products affect pricing and advertising through hands-on investigation and a few mathematical comparisons.
 I’m sure a great discussion on gender bias in pricing will come out of this assignment, and help your students become more aware of how they are targeted by retailers.
+Find this resource on Shopify CAD or Teachers Pay Teachers USD.

-Media Literacy Consumer Awareness: Second Hand Clothing Waste Assignment, students have the opportunity to explore the costs, both hidden and visible to consumers through the purchase of new and used clothing.
+In this Media Literacy Consumer Awareness: Clothing Waste Assignment, students have the opportunity to explore the costs, both hidden and visible to consumers through the purchase of new and used clothing.
 Students will use articles and videos on the topic to make an informed decision on the impact and use of new and used clothing.
+Find this resource on Shopify CAD or Teachers Pay Teachers USD.

-Writing Media Reviews: 16 Option Bundle, you are provided with multiple choices with which to review and discuss media.
+In this Writing Media Reviews: 16 Option Bundle, students are provided with multiple choices with which to review and discuss media.
 These lessons are well scaffolded to set your students up for success as they work with you to solve specific questions about various types of media, eventually leading to their independent investigations into your selected media.
+Find this resource on Shopify CAD or Teachers Pay Teachers USD.

 I hope you have as much fun teaching and learning about media literacy as my students and I do!